Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Maths Jesperson
+Maths Jesperson.

-was born in 1954.
-From 1980-1981, inmate of an old mental
+Born 1954.
+From 1980-1981, inmate of an old mental hospital.

-hospital.
-From 1982-1988, producer of the professional theatre
+From 1982-1988, producer at the theatre company, Mercuriusteatern,

-company Mercuriusteatern as well as local politician of the
+as well as local politician of the Green Party in Lund, Sweden.

-för Social och Mental Hælsa (RSMH; Swedish national
+of Riksførbundet för Social och Mental Hælsa

-founding member of the European
+survivors of psychiatry).
+Founding member of the European

 1994-1999, editor of the European Newsletter of (ex-) Users